bunnydeviloper/cs10/Udacity/8-front-end-app/003-using-library.md

 ### Interview with Nic About Using Library
 ### Universal Organizational concepts
 * Model,  Collections (array of models)
-* View Model (or controller)
+* ViewModel (or controller, or octopus)
 * View, Routers (routers keep track of the state's URL)

 ### What does Knockout Give Us
 * ViewModel: Knockout's ViewModel is similar to the Octopus.
 It separates the Model and the View
 * Declarative Bindings: Bindings allow you to connect the View and Model in a direct and simple way.
-* Automatic UI Refresh: Knockout's will update the View when the Model changes.
-And with the right declarative bindings, Knockout can update the Model when elements in the View change (such as input elements, checkboxes, etc).
+* Automatic UI Refresh: Knockout's will update the View when the Model changes
-* Dependency Tracking: Knockout allows you to create a relationship between parts of the Model, and will automatically update Model data that depends on other Model data when that other Model data changes.
+* Dependency Tracking: models can depend on other models

 ### Bindings and Views in Knockout
 ### Quiz: Knockout Views Quiz
 ### Models in Knockout
+* ko.observable()

 ### Quiz: Knockout MOdels Quiz
 ### Interview about documentation
 ### Quiz: smarter arrays
+* observable array

 ### Quiz: smart models work differently
+* ko.observableArray()

 ### Quiz: Benefits of smarts models
+* Knockout will update the changed data in the view, rather than re-rendering everything

-### Similarities between jquery and ...
+### Similarities between jquery and knockout
 ### Building something with knockout
 ### Cat clicker HTML and bindings
 ### Computed observables
+* eg: First name, last name, and then full name will be a fn that 'first + last'

 ### Quiz: computed observables quiz
 ### Review of terms
 ### computed obserables in practice